urbit/old-doc/reference/hoon/runes/cn/cnzz.md

 Pull wing `p`

-`cenzaz` is a synthetic hoon that pulls wing `p` from the subject. `cenzaz`  is only used internally by `hoon.hoon`, but is used implicitly whenever assignment occurs.
+`cenzaz` is a synthetic hoon that pulls wing `p` from the subject. `cenzaz`  is only used internally by `hoon.hoon`, but is used implicitly whenever dereferencing occurs.

 ##Produces